 "Most dermal fillers are made from hyaluronic acid," explains Doft.
 "The hyaluronic acid is injected into the dermal layer of the skin to add volume and help smooth wrinkles."
 She notes that while many skin-plumping formulas contain hyaluronic acid, picking up a bottle or jar with the ingredient stamped on the label isn't enough—choose a low-molecular-weight hyaluronic acid serum, which is small enough to enter skin similarly to a dermal filler (Doft says a cream is too thick to penetrate properly).
 SkinMedica's HA5 Rejuvenating Hydrator is made with nano hyaluronic acid, which decreases the depth of wrinkles up to 40% and improves skin hydration by 96%.

-Similarly, Farber says that while no one ingredient can replace filler, she recommends "super-hydrating" ingredients that help firm and plump skin—ceramides, silicones, and glycerin will help your skin hold water, which in turn helps it look firmer and fresher.
-Peptides also help stimulate collagen production for bouncier skin.
+Similarly, Farber says that while no one ingredient can replace filler, she recommends "super-hydrating" ingredients that help firm and plump skin—ceramides, silicones, and glycerin are all meant to help your skin hold water, which in turn helps it look firmer and fresher.
+Peptides are also meant to help stimulate collagen production for bouncier skin.

 Instead of Botox…